redwoodjs/redwood/docs/docs/deploy/introduction.md

+---
+description: Deploy to serverless or serverful providers
+---

 # Introduction to Deployment

 Redwood is designed for both serverless and traditional infrastructure deployments, offering a unique continuous deployment process in both cases: